 Am I taking my COPD medicines the right way?

-- Which drugs should I take when I am short of breath (called rescue drugs)?
-Is it okay to use these drugs every day?
+- Which medicines should I take when I am short of breath (called rescue drugs)?
+Is it ok to use these drugs every day?

 - What are the side effects of my medicines?
 For what side effects should I call the doctor?